leandrosimoes/react-native-js-only-module-template/example/README.md

-# Sample project for the react-native-js-only-module-template package
+# Sample project for the test package

-This is a sample project about the usage of the `react-native-js-only-module-template` package.
+This is a sample project about the usage of the `test` package.

 ## Preparing project